Our People

 Liza also spent the three and a half years as Deputy Secretary, in the former Department of Families, Housing, Community Services and Indigenous Affairs.
 She led housing, homelessness, families, women and children policy and operations.
 Liza worked closely with the state and territory governments and the community sector to achieve policy reform and delivery enhancements in particular around domestic and family violence and the protection of children.

-Immediately prior to taking up the position as Deputy Secretary, Liza led the PM&C whole of government Blueprint for the Reform of Australian Government Administration for which she was a awarded a Public Sector medal.
-Prior to this, Liza worked in both PM&C and FaHCSIA on paid parental leave, housing, family and early childhood policy and the social support systems for pensioners, carers and people with a disability.
+Immediately prior to taking up the position as Deputy Secretary, Liza led the PM&C whole of government Blueprint for the Reform of Australian Government Administration for which she was awarded a Public Sector medal.
+Prior to this, Liza worked in both PM&C and FaHCSIA.

-More recently, Liza is undertaking independent work including facilitating Executive Learning Groups as part of the Jeff Whalan Learning Group.
+More recently, Liza is undertaking board work, independent work for both the Commonwealth and state governments including organisational Capability Review, Program Reviews and facilitating Executive Learning Groups as part of the Jeff Whalan Learning Group.

 Liza Carroll